 Types of Corn

 Corn is actually a type of grass with lots of different varieties.
-Depending on the type of corn you grow, you can expect that it will reach 4 to 12 feet tall.
+Depending on the type of corn you grow, you can expect this tall plant to grow anywhere from 4 to 12 feet tall.
 Corn generally bears one to two ears of corn per stalk, but some types of corn do grow more ears.